dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 observer.observe(containerRef.current);
 ```

-On lines 39-45, we create a style object that initially has the blurhash CSS that gets swapped out for the background image when the observed HTML element is in the viewport.
+On lines 39-45, a style object is created that initially has the blurhash CSS that gets swapped out for the background image when the observed HTML element is in the viewport.

 ```ts
 const style = useMemo(() => {